Brett-Tanner/Journal/2023/Aug_23.md

     - [] Option charts
       - [] Count total registrations for options grouped by name
       - [] Separate the arrival and departure options into pie charts showing which are most popular
+      - [] Separate graphs for daily updates by staff and customers
+        - Count versions where item_type == invoice and event == update
+        - Possibly subtract the create events for that day?
+Might stop inflation from both usually happening together
+        - Might also lead to negative numbers though
     - [] Add school-specific pages for each of the existing stats
   - [] Event creation
     - [] Event step